The Rev. Cynthia Black, Rector

 A native of Fort Wayne, Indiana, Chris earned his Bachelor’s in Music Education from Wittenberg University with an emphasis in Pipe Organ performance and Choral Conducting/Composition.
 While at Wittenberg, Chris was an active member of the nationally known Wittenberg Choir.
 Later, he earned his master’s degree in education.
 Chris spent 10 years teaching middle and high school choir in Holland, Ohio.
 While there, his choirs earned regional and national honors.
 Chris now serves as a music teacher in the Belleville, NJ, public school system.
 He’s been active in sacred music for the last 22 years, leading worship in a wide variety of traditional and contemporary settings.
 Chris’s music is published by Morningstar Music and Augsburg Fortress.

 Chris is father to three children: Drew, Dawn, and Natalie, and currently lives with Elizabeth, and her daughters.

 Sandra Lee Schubert, Administrative Assistant

-Sandra is from Sunnyside, Queens.
+Sandra is originally from Sunnyside, Queens.
 She has been an Episcopalian since 1994.
 She was an active member of the Congregation of Saint Saviour at the Cathedral Church of Saint John the Divine, where she was the warden, co-chair of the Communication committee, chair of the Education committee and lay leader of the Sunday Healing ministry.
 She ran a successful program for poets and writers that lasted ten years and produced a popular anthology.
 She was an Administrative Assistant at the Church of Saint Mary the Virgin in Times Square and Christ and Saint Stephen’s.

-Currently, she lives in Boonton and attends St. John’s Episcopal Church.
+She lives in Boonton and attends St. John’s Episcopal Church where she recently joined the choir.

 Maurice Underhill, Sexton